-Individual course withdrawal - After the drop deadline has passed, you may still have the option to withdraw from a course if you do so before the published withdrawal deadline.
-To withdraw means the course will be graded with a "W." A course with a grade of "W" does not factor into your GPA.
-There may or may not be a cancelation of tuition charges.
+Individual course withdrawal - After the drop deadline has passed, students may still have the option to withdraw from a course if done before the published withdrawal deadline.
+To withdraw means the course will be graded as a "W." A course with a "W" grade does not factor into a student's CMU GPA.
 Instructors will be notified of the course withdrawal.
 In cases involving academic dishonesty, the instructor will notify the Registrar's Office to reinstate the course and the instructor will submit the final grade.

-- Main Campus Courses There are no refunds for individual course withdrawals. - CMU Online Courses Depending on the deadlines, individual course withdrawals may receive a percentage refund, excluding the \$50 course fee.
+- Main Campus Courses There are no refunds for individual course withdrawals.
+A non-refundable \$50 withdrawal fee for each course will be assessed. - CMU Online Courses Depending on the deadline, individual course withdrawals may receive a percentage refund of tuition.
+A non-refundable \$50 withdrawal fee for each course will be assessed.